-Topics on this form include medications for opioid use disorder (MOUD), telehealth, and outreach and enrollment assistance.
-Respond to each question based on your health center status as of December 31, 2024.
+Topics on this form include medications for opioid use disorder (MOUD), telehealth, outreach and enrollment assistance, and screenings for family planning needs.
+Respond to each question based on your health center status as of December 31, 2025.

 - 1. Medications for Opioid Use Disorder (MOUD) - a.
-How many providers, on-site or with whom the health center has contracts, treat opioid use disorder with medications specifically approved by the U.S. Food and Drug Administration (FDA) (i.e., buprenorphine, methadone, naltrexone) for that indication during the calendar year? - b.
-During the calendar year, how many patients received MOUD for opioid use disorder from a provider accounted for in Question 1a? - 2.
-Did your organization use telemedicine to provide remote (virtual) clinical care services?
+How many providers, on-site or with whom the health center has contracts, are eligible to treat opioid use disorder with medications specifically approved by the U.S. Food and Drug Administration (FDA) (i.e., buprenorphine, methadone, naltrexone) for that indication during the calendar year? - b.
+During the calendar year, how many patients received MOUD from a provider accounted for in Question 1a?